LilithHafner/CodeSearch.jl/README.md

     `AbstractString` via constructors, index into the captures directly with `getindex`, or extract the indices in the original string that match the capture with `indices`.

+## Credits

+Lilith Hafner is the original author of this package.
+CodeSearch.jl would not exist without Claire Foster's [JuliaSyntax](https://github.com/JuliaLang/JuliaSyntax.jl/) which does all the parsing and provides appropriate data structures to represent parsed code.